3.2: Protein Purification

 3D electrophoresis: To detect specific proteins in a 2D electrophoresis experiment, a 3rd dimension of separation, a Western blot, could be performed on the PAGE gel and the nitrocellulose stained with an antibody specific to a target protein.
 That is illustrated in Figure \(\PageIndex{24}\).

 Part A, isoelectric focusing, is followed by a PAGE gel (B).
 The red dots represent proteins that have undergone a post-translational modification in which a phosphate group has been added to tyrosine side chains (for example).
-Western blotting is performed in panel C and staining in panel D. The left blot in D uses an antibody that recognizes phosphorylated tyrosine side chains on protein.
+Western blotting is performed in panel C, and staining is performed in panel D. The left blot in D uses an antibody that recognizes phosphorylated tyrosine side chains on protein.
 The right blot is D is sometimes called a Far Western blot.
-If the protein on the nitrocelluose membrane retains some 3D native structure or can be induced to refold, it can be probed on the blot by a protein that binds to the native form of the protein on the blot.
+If the protein on the nitrocellulose membrane retains some 3D native structure or can be induced to refold, it can be probed on the blot by a protein that binds to the native form of the protein on the blot.
 In the example shown in panel D above, the p-Tyr-protein target on the nitrocellulose membrane recognizes a fusion protein of PTP-GST.
 GST is a protein tag for detection.
 PTP is a protein tyrosine phosphatase, an enzyme that hydrolyzes p-Tyr on specific phosphorylated target proteins.

 References